Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Can you refinance a car loan with bad credit?

-You can get auto loan refinancing with bad credit, but you’ll want to make sure it’s a smart financial move.
-This will only be the case if you’ve improved your credit rating since you first applied for your car loan (even if your score is still under 650).
+You can refinance a car loan with bad credit, but you’ll want to make sure it’s a smart financial move.
+This will only be the case if you’ve improved your credit rating since you first applied for your car loan (even if your score is still under 660).
 It could also make sense to refinance with bad credit if you have a higher income or you’ve paid off significant debts.

-Can I refinance an auto loan if I’m upside down on that auto loan?
+Can I refinance a car loan in Canada if I’m upside down on that auto loan?

 You may want to consider waiting until you’re in a better position to refinance your loan, such as when your payments catch up to the value of your vehicle.
 You can also consider selling your vehicle or trading it in for a less expensive vehicle and paying the remaining balance that you owe if you just want to get rid of the debt quickly.

-Below are 8 steps that break down how to refinance a car loan in Canada.
+Here are 8 simple steps for how to refinance your car loan in Canada.

 Step 1: Review your current car loan.